rust-lang/cargo/src/doc/src/reference/registries.md

     This only needs to be done once.
 You must enter the secret API token retrieved from the registry's website.
-Alternatively the token may be passed directly to the `publish` command with the `--token` command-line flag or and environment variable with the name of the registry such as `CARGO_REGISTRIES_MY_REGISTRY_TOKEN`.
+Alternatively the token may be passed directly to the `publish` command with the `--token` command-line flag or an environment variable with the name of the registry such as `CARGO_REGISTRIES_MY_REGISTRY_TOKEN`.

 2. `cargo publish --registry=my-registry`